economicalstories/WALLS/README.md

 - Develop robust translation systems.
 - Innovate cross-cultural methodologies in social science and AI ethics.

-### Future Directions
+### Future Directions - To do
+- **Robustness tests for statistical validity and interpretation of results** Statistically validation to academic benchmarks (Perform robust statistical tests to confirm statistical validity of results)
+- **Model Selection**
+  Allow test against other models (OpenAI and beyond)
+- **Human and AI comparisons**
+  Cross-validate findings with human studies.
-- **Expanded Language Coverage:**
+- **Expanded Coverage:**
   Include more languages, dialects, and regional variations.
-- **Enhanced Analysis Tools:**
-  Integrate advanced statistical methods and interactive visualization techniques.
+  Extend beyond WVS to include other cross-country, cross language tests (Pew, etc)
 - **Collaborative Studies:**
-  Collaborate with WVS researchers and cross-validate findings with human studies.
+  Collaborate with WVS researchers and

 ---